a3X3k/Haskell/README.md

 factor y = [ x | x <- [1 .. y], y `mod` x == 0]
 ```

-### Define a function that returns the list of all prime numbers up to a given limit n
+### Return the list of all prime numbers up to a given limit n

 ```py
 isPrime :: Int -> Bool